mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 -  :math:`(3,2)`: the layer margin densities.
-For low asset layers premium is fully funded by loss with zero overall margin. :math:`X_2` requires a positive margin and :math:`X_1` a negative one, reflecting the benefit the thick line receives from pooling in low layers.
+For low asset layers premium is fully funded by loss with zero overall margin. :math:`X_2` requires a positive margin and :math:`X_1` a negative one, reflecting the benefit the thick unit receives from pooling in low layers.
 The overall margin is always non-negative.
 Beyond about :math:`x=1.5`, :math:`X_1`\ ’s margin is also positive.